Knivlac/OSP-OnlineWeb/doc/project_description.md

 1. Project Goal 🏹:

 The goal of our project is to develop a simple online shop website that provides users with a convenient platform to browse and purchase products.
-For this project, the website will feature books.
+For this project, the products featured on the website will only be books.
 The website will have a user-friendly interface with a landing page displaying a catalogue of books.
 Additionally, the website will incorporate a login system for both users and administrators.

 The primary objectives of the project are as follows:
 - Provide users with the ability to browse through the inventory of products.